CodeYourFuture/curriculum/common-content/en/activities/play-computer/_index.md

 +++
 title="Play computer"
-description="You’ll have to play the role of a computer by stepping through the execution of a computer program" activities=["nature"] term=true emoji="🎲🖥️ "
+description="Play the role of a computer by stepping through the execution of a computer program" activities=["nature"] term=true emoji="🎲🖥️ "